How To Use LinkedIn to Build Your Network In The Fashion Industry

 As previously mentioned, LinkedIn does not allow you to send a connection request to anyone you do not personally know.
 That means you have to have worked with them in some capacity before.
-However, there is a work around!
+However, there is a workaround!
 You can join LinkedIn groups.
 These are similar to Facebook groups.
 Here you will find other industry professionals whom you already share a common interest.
-LinkedIn does allow you to communicate and send connection request to people you are connected with via these groups.
+LinkedIn does allow you to communicate and send connection requests to people you are connected with via these groups.

-Another advantage to joining LinkedIn groups is they help you target your search for the types of people you want to connect with.
+Another advantage of joining LinkedIn groups is they help you target your search for the types of people you want to connect with.
 You can find wearable tech groups, denim or sweater groups, etc. These groups can often have hundreds if not thousands of people whom you already share a common interest it.
 This should make it easier for you to find common ground and connect with them.

 The KEY to taking full advantage of any network is ENGAGEMENT.
 The more you engage with your connection on LinkedIn and in the groups, the stronger your relationships will be with these people.
 LinkedIn notifies you when your connections change jobs or are celebrating a work anniversary.
 Take the time to send a heartfelt note congratulating them.
 This will be noticed and appreciated.
 Comment on articles people publish or post articles yourself.
 Share articles with your connections if you know the topic is something they might find interesting.

 Fashionable Networking Blog Series

 This article is part of a 5 part Fashionable Networking Blog Series.
 Learn from the pros how to connect with industry professionals the right way in order to grow your network and build your career or business in the fashion industry.
 Read the entire series here: